01 of 13

 Spend a Day at Disneyland

-OK, we know Disneyland is technically in Orange County, but it's still a top destination for Los Angeles visitors.
+OK, it's true that Disneyland is technically in Orange County, but it's still a top destination for Los Angeles visitors.

 Disneyland earns a spot on this list for its cleanliness, friendly employees, and overall fun factor.
 Unlike other area theme parks, the park doesn't have extra-fee attractions that raise your costs—and it doesn't charge for a line-busting FastPass, either.

-A few downsides to keep in mind: lines can be long, tickets pricey, and people who like extreme thrill rides may find the park too tame.Continue to 4 of 14 below.
+A few downsides to keep in mind: Lines can be long, tickets pricey, and people who like extreme thrill rides may find the park too tame.Continue to 5 of 13 below.

 Drive the Malibu Coast